-Proposed Project Group: Nonmotorized Transportation FFY 2015 UPWP Staff Evaluation: TBD Proposed Project Staff: CTPS Selected for FFY 2015 UPWP: TBD Estimated Project Cost: \$35,000 - \$75,000 Proposed FFY 2015 Budget: TBD LRTP Vision Topics Addressed: Livability; Mobility; Safety and Security Project Function: Support to Regional Transportation Stakeholders
+Proposed Project Group: Active Transportation FFY 2015 UPWP Staff Evaluation: High

+LRTP Vision Topics Addressed: Livability; Mobility; Safety and Security

 The MPO's regional Bicycle Network Evaluation, currently underway, will result in a recommended list of high-priority gaps that should be addressed to develop a more connected regional network.
 This project would follow through on that study by conducting more detailed feasibility evaluations of two of the identified high-priority gaps.
 Deliverables would include a report documenting study results and recommendations for the selected locations.
 The identified recommendations could ultimately become Transportation Improvement Program (TIP) projects or projects funded by state, local, or other funding sources.